-From February 25th-26th in Hanoi and Ho Chi Minh City, Vinschool Education system held a series of education conferences entitled “Training students 21st century skills”.
-The workshops attracted great interest from parents, teachers and academic experts.
+From February 25th-26th in Hanoi and Ho Chi Minh City, the Vinschool Education system held a series of education conferences entitled “Training students 21st century skills”.
+The workshops attracted great interest from parents, teachers and education experts.

 The highlight of the conference was the presentation by international education expert Lance G King, who have written many books on teaching students skills, among which his book on 21st century skills for the IB program is currently being used in over 3000 schools in 150 countries around the world.
 In this widely used book, Mr, King provided key information on 21st century skills as well as ways to help students develop these skills through education programs both in school and at home.